TheoDrHashiriya/DMus_Payday/README.md

 ## Installation
 1. Download the DoomDynMus mod [here](https://github.com/cyberc001/DoomDynMus/archive/refs/heads/master.zip).
 2. Download the music pack [here](https://github.com/TheoDrHashiriya/DMus_Payday/archive/refs/heads/main.zip).
-3. Extract the contents of the music pack archive.
-(Do not use the "Extract to \folder\\." option.)
+3. Open the music pack archive.
+4. Open the *DMus_Payday-main* folder.
-4. Select all the contents inside the folder and add them to archive.
+5. Select all the contents inside the folder and copy them outside of that folder.
+6. Delete *DMus_Payday-main*.
-5. Load both the new music pack archive and the mod into GZDoom.
+7. Load both the new music pack archive and the mod into GZDoom.

 ### Load Order
 - Load DMus_Payday, and any other music packs, before DoomDynMus.